-the ramblings of a wife, mommy (soon-to-be), foodie, runner and follower of Christ.
+the ramblings of a wife, mommy, foodie, runner and follower of Christ.

 It’s December!!!
 While our tree isn’t up quite yet, the holiday movies are being watched and Christmas music has been on replay.
 I cannot wait to bake some cookies this weekend, watch Elf with my sister and maybe get outside and enjoy the six inches of snow we’re supposed to get tomorrow (though, this IS Ohio so the weather predictions change on a daily basis…we’ll see.)